opensourceame/trim-template/README.md

     .alert
       h1 {greeting}

-    p.exciting This is the first ever Python Skimpy Template
+    p.exciting This is the first ever Python Trim-Template

     h2#member-list Members